Skip to Main Content

 The category of cooking that the local-global framework describes tends to generate menus that shift substantially across the year, because the logic of the approach depends on seasonal availability.
 Autumn in Hesse brings game, wild mushrooms, and root vegetables; spring introduces asparagus from the Rhine-Main plain, which holds genuine regional significance in German cooking; summer opens up stone fruit, courgette flowers, and green herbs.
 A kitchen working seriously with those cycles will look materially different in October than it does in April, which is worth factoring into when you choose to visit.

-The Frankfurt Fine-Dining Peer Set
+The Frankfurt Fine-Dining comparable set

 Frankfurt's restaurant scene is more layered than its reputation as a transit city suggests.
 Beyond Allgaiers, the Westend and adjacent neighbourhoods contain a range of serious cooking at varying price points.
 ALEJANDRO'S and Ariston represent different positions in the city's contemporary dining conversation, while atm by Deli&Grape and Babam operate in adjacent registers.
 For a different kind of product focus, Bader's fish deli brings a specialist approach to Rhine-Main seafood sourcing.
-The full Frankfurt restaurants guide maps the broader range.

 Internationally, the local-global technique model has strong precedents.
 Le Bernardin in New York City built its identity on French technique applied to the leading available North American seafood; Lazy Bear in San Francisco works American ingredient traditions through a fine-dining structural lens.
 The German version of that conversation is newer and less codified, which makes it more interesting to follow in real time.
 ES:SENZ in Grassau and CODA Dessert Dining in Berlin show how far the format can extend when it's pushed structurally.